bytecodealliance/wasm-micro-runtime/README.md

 Current Features of WAMR
 =========================
 - WASM interpreter, AOT (Ahead of Time Compilation) and JIT (Just in Time Compilation)
-- Provides embedding C API
+- Provides embedding C API's
 - Provides a mechanism for exporting native API's to WASM applications
 - Supports libc for WASM applications in two modes:
     - the built-in libc subset for embedded environment and